 This vegan ice cream is best when served the same day.

-After following the instructions above, you will have a soft texture banana ice cream.
-If you would like it to be more of a scoopable Frozen Banana Ice cream, spread into a parchment-lined bread loaf pan (affiliate link) and then freeze it for about 2 to 3 hours.
+After following the instructions above, you will have a soft texture banana ice cream if you want it to be more of a scoopable Frozen Banana Ice cream, spread it into a parchment-lined bread loaf pan (affiliate link) and then freeze it for about 2 to 3 hours.